railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_accessRights.rst

 .. figure::  images/menu_access.png
    :align: center

-   *Groups that have access to the Inventory Control menu.*
+   *Groups that have access to the Inventory Control menu*

 Save the user, then go into the menu :menuselection:`Administration --> Security --> Define Access to Menu-Items` to get a list of menus.
 Filter this list using the search field :guilabel:`Menu`  to